 Travel money cards

-What are the pros and cons of using a debit card with low foreign transaction fees?
+Pros and cons of using a debit card with low foreign transaction fees

 - Low or no foreign transaction fees.
 If you’re outside Australia for a considerable duration and end up using your debit card regularly, low or no foreign transaction fees can lead to noticeable savings.